Two-factor authentication for Public Records

 It is recommended to set up authentication options across at least two devices when securing your account to ensure seamless access even if one device is not available.
-For example, using the Thomson Reuters authenticator app for two factor authentication on a phone and a tablet.
-Even better, set up multiple options too, including text or voice code to multiple devices.
-View the CLEAR and/or Westlaw guides below for directions on setting-up.
+For example, using a third party authenticator app for two factor authentication on a phone and a tablet.
+Even better, set up multiple options, including text or voice code to multiple devices.

 Update your OnePass account

 Two-factor authentication is an required, enhanced setting for Thomson Reuters public records products that keeps your profile secure by requiring a code in addition to your normal password at sign-in.
 This acts as an extra layer of security to ensure no one else is able to access your profile.
 Some products require two-step authentication due to secure content.

 - How do I change my account name?